 In collaboration and partnership, Dr. Randolph will design and refine experimental plans in regards to mouse and human macrophage and monocyte analyses in atherosclerotic plaques, while sharing and refining protocols to help us troubleshoot approaches based on her expert knowledge of macrophages, monocytes, and how these cells are best studied.

-Cherepanova OA, Gomez D, Shankman LS, Swiatlowska P, Williams J, Sarmento OF, Alencar GF, Hess DL, Bevard MH, Greene ES, Murgai M, Turner SD, Geng YJ, Bekiranov S, Connelly JJ, Tomilin A, Owens GK.
-Nat Med.
-2016 Jun;22(6):657-65. doi: 10.1038/nm.4109.
-Epub 2016 May 16.
-PMCID: PMC4899256
+(2) Cherepanova OA, Gomez D, Shankman LS, Swiatlowska P, Williams J, Sarmento OF, Alencar GF, Hess DL, Bevard MH, Greene ES, Murgai M, Turner SD, Geng YJ, Bekiranov S, Connelly JJ, Tomilin A, Owens GK.
+Activation of the pluripotency factor OCT4 in smooth muscle cells is atheroprotective.
+Nat Med 2016 May 16;22(6):657-65.
+PMCID: PMC4899256.